Volunteer with After the Harvest

 Read the FAQs, scroll down to the Volunteer Calendar and sign up by clicking on scheduled gleaning dates in May-November.

 Take a look at the ATH Gleaning FAQs.
-Then sign up as “Individuals and Families” or “Organization” for specific gleaning events on our Volunteer Calendar below.
+Then sign up as “Individual, “Family/ Group” or “Organization” for specific gleaning events on our Volunteer Calendar below.
+You will receive an email with instructions and a link to fill out the required electronic waiver form.
+Each person attending will need to fill out a form prior to gleaning.

-Note to organization leaders: If you’re projecting more volunteers than indicated, sign up anyway and we’ll contact you.
+Note to organization leaders: Once you sign up for your group, you’ll receive an email with a link to forward to other participants so they can also sign up and fill out their waivers.
+If you’re projecting more volunteers than indicated, sign up anyway and we’ll contact you.
 We may be able to accommodate a larger number or a different date or time.

 Welcome Gleaners!
 Thanks for your interest in signing up to rescue fresh, nutritious produce to feed hungry people.